top of page

 • What is an Air Nanny?

 An Air Nanny is a reliable transporter able to fly your puppy to you quickly and safely inside the cabin of an aircraft.
 Nannies meet us at an airport (Pittsburgh, Erie, Cleveland) and take charge of the puppy.
 They fly your furball right next to them in the cabin.
 You are expected to welcome them at the Arrivals terminal, and receive your very special delivery.
-Air Nanny's have a huge responsibility to keep the animal safe, clean, and comfortable on it's way to you.
+Air Nannies have a huge responsibility to keep the animal safe, clean, and comfortable on it's way to you.
 Travel by Air Nanny is not about moving crates.
 Instead, it’s about providing safety, speed, reliability, and connecting the puppy and their owners on a human level.
 Nannies are part guardian and part chauffer for your baby Bouvie.

 • What does In-Cabin mean?